TwosHusbandS/Project-127/README.md

 Special shoutouts to @dr490n who was responsible for getting the downgraded game to launch, added patches against in-game triggers, wrote the authentication backend, decryption and got the preorder entitlement to work.

-Shoutout to FiveM and Goldberg, whose Source Code proved to be vital to understand and reverse engineer the GTA V Launch Process

-Also shoutout to the [Open-Source GTAV Auto Patcher by DaWolf85](https://github.com/DaWolf85/GTAVAutoPatcher) which was an important resource during the development of this Client.

 ----------